E-Permitting and Emergency Resources

-- Applications will be available for Business Assistance April 12th-April 30th
+- Applications will be available for Business Assistance January 12, 2022 until assistance is exhausted.

 - Chamber of Commerce Emergency Loan Fund: The North Central Chamber of Commerce/Development Corporation is launching an Emergency Loan program to provide quick approval with loans of up to $20,000 to help small businesses.
 Loans will be awarded to qualifying local businesses that need access to capital and want to avoid high-interest credit cards or expensive and unregulated online lenders.
 If approved, the business is also eligible to receive business assistance from our NCMDC staff and consultants.

 To qualify, you must be an existing small business and be able to provide two years of tax returns, as well as demonstrate a direct financial impact of Coronavirus on your business.
 The loan amounts and terms may be flexible to fit the situation of the business.
 The Chamber continues to provide loans of up to $150,000 through existing loan programs, but those may take longer to approve.
 Please e-mail Sandie Cataldo or Brendan Hannen for more information.